 Definitions

 The definitions in OAR 340-200-0020, 340-204-0010 and this rule apply to this division.
-If the same term is defined in this rule and 340-200-0020 or 340-204-0010, the definition in this rule applies to this division.
+If the same term is defined in this rule and OAR 340-200-0020 or 340-204-0010, the definition in this rule applies to this division.

-(1) "Agricultural Burning for Disease or Pest Control" means open burning of waste infected or infested with a disease or pest for which the County Extension Service or Oregon Department of Agriculture identify as having no other practicable control .
+(1) "Agricultural burning for disease or pest control" means open burning of waste infected or infested with a disease or pest for which the County Extension Service or Oregon Department of Agriculture identify as having no other practicable control .

-(2) "Agricultural Operation" means an activity on land currently used or intended to be used primarily for the purpose of obtaining a profit in money by raising, harvesting and selling crops or by raising and selling livestock or poultry, or the produce thereof, which activity is necessary to serve that purpose.
+(2) "Agricultural operation" means an activity on land currently used or intended to be used primarily for the purpose of obtaining a profit in money by raising, harvesting and selling crops or by raising and selling livestock or poultry, or the produce thereof, which activity is necessary to serve that purpose.
 Agricultural operation also means activities conducted by not-for-profit agricultural research organizations, which activities are necessary to serve that purpose.
 It does not include the construction and use of dwellings customarily provided in conjunction with the agricultural operation.

-(3) "Agricultural Open Burning" means the open burning of any agricultural waste, except as provided in OAR 340-264-0040(5).
+(3) "Agricultural open burning" means the open burning of any agricultural waste, except as provided in OAR 340-264-0040(5).

-(4) "Agricultural Waste" means any waste material generated or used by an agricultural operation, excluding those materials described in OAR 340-264-0060(3).
+(4) "Agricultural waste" means any waste material generated or used by an agricultural operation, excluding those materials described in OAR 340-264-0060(3).

-(5) "Animal Disease Emergency" means the occurrence of a disease that the Oregon Department of Agriculture determines has potentially serious economic implications for the livestock industries of this state.
+(5) "Animal disease emergency" means the occurrence of a disease that the Oregon Department of Agriculture determines has potentially serious economic implications for the livestock industries of this state.

-(6) "Auxiliary Combustion Equipment" includes, but is not limited to, fans or air curtain incinerators.
+(6) "Auxiliary combustion equipment" includes, but is not limited to fans.

-(7) "Combustion Promoting Materials" include, but are not limited to, propane, diesel oil, or jellied diesel.
+(7) "Combustion promoting materials" include, but are not limited to, propane, diesel oil, or jellied diesel.

-(8) "Commercial Open Burning" means the open burning of any commercial waste.
+(8) "Commercial open burning" means the open burning of any commercial waste.

-(9) "Commercial Waste" means:
+(9) "Commercial waste" means:

 (a) Any material except: